opabravo/opabravo.github.io/HackTheBox - Machines/2. HTB - Medium/_posts/2023-12-25-HackTheBox Writeup - Intelligence.md

 }
 ```

-It makes request with `-UseDefaultCredentials` to every object in `DomainDnsZones` that starts with `web`
+It makes request with `-UseDefaultCredentials` to every objects in `DomainDnsZones` that starts with `web`

-We can steal NTLM hash by creating a DNS record that pointsto our rogue web server
+We can steal NTLM hash by creating a DNS record that points to our rogue web server

 > More detailed info - https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/adidns-spoofing

-I can query existing records
+First, query existing records

 > Must supply **IP** instead of domain name for target, otherwise it will fail to resolve hosts
 {: .prompt-warning }